'No place for you': Indian hospitals buckle amid virus surge - WTMJ

 When new infections started dipping in September, authorities thought the worst of the pandemic was over.
 Health Minister Harsh Vardhan even declared in March that the country had entered the “endgame” — but he was already behind the curve: Average weekly cases in Maharashtra state, home to the financial capital of Mumbai, had tripled in the previous month.

 Now India’s two largest cities have imposed strict lockdowns, the pain of which will fall inordinately on the poor.
-Many have already left major cities, fearing a repeat of last year, when an abrupt lockdown forced many migrant workers to walk to their home villages or risk starvation.
+Many have already left major cities, fearing a repeat of last year, when an abrupt lockdown cost millions of migrant workers their jobs in cities and forced many to walk to their home villages or risk starvation.

+In his speech, Prime Minister Modi urged states to avoid lockdowns by creating micro-containment zones to control outbreaks instead.

 New Delhi, the capital, is rushing to convert schools into hospitals.
 Field hospitals in hard-hit cities that had been abandoned are being resuscitated.
 India is trying to import oxygen and has started to divert oxygen supplies from industry to the health system.